NocahOrg/NocahOrg.github.io/Micah/MIDOS/bootloader/bootloader.md

 ![bootloaderbin](/Images/bootloaderbin.png)

+As you can see, the "cli" and "hlt" have been compiled to its corresponding machine codes.
+The ``` times 510 - ($-$$) db 0 ``` has padded the rest of the sector with 0.
+Finally, the magic number is located at the end of the sector.

 Now that we have this bin, we need to put this on the first sector of a disk.
 To do this, I used the dd command to write this bin to the first sector of a virutal floppy disk image.
 Below shows the dd command to do this. "a.dmg" is the virtual floppy disk image.

 ```